 Below, you’ll find some of the best tips for handling a larger dog, so that your relationship with your pooch can be the best it’s ever been.

-It’s so important that your dog learns to walk on a leash.
+It’s so essential that your dog learns to walk on a leash.
 You can get an indestructible dog collar for your bigger dog, as they have a big limit for weight before any real pressure is put upon them.

-- Jumping.
 It’s always cute to see a puppy try to jump up, but when your fully grown Rottweiler wants to jump up for a hug when you walk in the door, it’s far more frightening.